Joseph Napier (USCG)

 The station-keeper and his crew were expected to try to rescue mariners even if it meant rowing into gale-force winds, shattering waves, and dangerous currents.

 The rescue boat would be kept on a wagon in a special boat house.
 During a rescue the crew would tow the wagon with the boat to the nearest relatively safe place to launch.

 In one heroic rescue, on his crew's third transit to a stricken schooner, Napier was thrown overboard and seriously injured his leg.

 He was nevertheless able to lead his crew to rescue the last two stricken seamen.
+Napier was awarded the Gold Lifesaving Medal for his heroism.

+After retirement, Napier continued to live in St. Joseph on a street that bore his surname.
+It was named Napier Avenue in honor of his older brother Nelson Napier, who was captain of the PS Alpena when she sank on Lake Michigan with no survivors in October 1880.
+Joseph Napier died at his home in 1914 at the age of 88.

 USCGC Joseph Napier

 In 2010 when the Coast Guard decided that all the new Sentinel class cutters would be named after Coast Guard personnel who had been recognized for their heroism Napier was one of those to be honored.

 The fifteenth cutter in the class will be named the USCGC Joseph Napier.
 She will be homeported in San Juan, Puerto Rico.